 - Chance of metal taste

 - Can break or freeze in low temperatures

 - Harder to replace, especially indoors

 - Must be connected with the use of soldering

-As you can see there are many advantages to both PEX and Copper.
-It is safest to check with a local expert that knows what type of piping is best for your situation, as well as understands the government standards in your region.
+As you can see, there are many advantages to both PEX and Copper.
+It is safest to check with a local expert that knows what type of piping is best for your situation, as well as one who understands the government standards in your region.

 When cost and time is the issue, then PEX is a great choice, as it is much easier to install.
 Copper has a longer lifespan, but if you are not knowledgeable about its installation, it is not an excellent choice.
 It is also more expensive and takes much longer to install.